Mathematical Formulation of an Optimal Execution Problem with Uncertain Market Impact: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we generalized the framework in \cite {Kato} and studied an optimal execution problem with random MI.
 We defined the MI function as a product of an i.i.d.\ positive random variable and a deterministic function in a discrete-time model.
-Furthermore, we derived the continuous-time model of an optimization problem as a limit of the discrete-time models, and found out that the noise in MI in the continuous-time model can be described as a L\'evy process.
-Our main results discussed in Sections \ref {section_Results}--\ref {sec_SO} are almost the same as in \cite {Kato}.
+Furthermore, we derived the continuous-time model of an optimization problem as a limit of the discrete-time models, and found that the noise in MI in the continuous-time model can be described as a L\'evy process.

-When considering uncertainty in MI, there are two typical barometers of the ``level'' of MI: $\gamma $ and $\tilde{\gamma }$.
-By using the former parameter $\gamma $, we can decompose MI into a deterministic part $\gamma g(\zeta _t)dt$ and a pure jump part $g(\zeta _{t-})\int _{(0, \infty )}zN(dt, dz)$.
-Then, the pure jump part can be regarded as the difference from the deterministic MI case studied in \cite {Kato}.
-On the other hand, as mentioned in Sections \ref {section_comparison} and \ref {section_examples}, the latter parameter $\tilde{\gamma }$ is important not only in martingale theory but also in a risk-neutral world.
-Studying $\tilde{\gamma }$ also provides some hints about actual trading practices.
-Regardless of whether we accommodate uncertainty into MI, it may result in an underestimate of MI for a risk-neutral trader.
-The risk-neutral setting (i.e. the utility function is set as $u_\mathrm {RN}(w) = w$) is typical and standard assumption in the study of the execution problem, especially in the limit-order-book model (see, for instance, \cite {Alfonsi-Fruth-Schied}).

-Studying the effects of uncertainty in MI in a risk-averse world is also meaningful.
-As mentioned in Section \ref {sec_SO}, when the deterministic part of the MI function is linear, the uncertainty in MI does not significantly influence the trader's behavior, even when the trader is risk-averse.
-In future work, we will investigate the case of nonlinear MI.

-Finally, in our settings, the MI function is stationary in time, but in the real market, the characteristics of MI change according to the time zone.
-Therefore, it is meaningful to study the case where the MI function is inhomogeneous in time.
-This is another topic for future work.